clintjedwards/gofer/documentation/src/guide/create_your_first_pipeline_configuration.md

 - Some basic attributes so we know what to call it and how to document it.
 - The containers we want to run are defined through [tasks]().
-- And when we want to automate when the pipeline runs automatically, we can do that through [triggers]().
+- And when we want to automate when the pipeline runs automatically, we can do that through [extensions]().